 We meet our guide Rusty at The Clock Tower at Perth Town Hall, before heading east on Hay Street to our first stop — Bar Sequel.
 Along the way Rusty imparts interesting tidbits of information on various landmarks and historic points of interest, some of which surprises even the local contingent of our group.

-Bar Sequel – which has only been open a few weeks, is housed in what was once a Chinese restaurant – and reputedly an illicit gambling den.
+Bar Sequel — which has only been open a few weeks — is housed in what was once a Chinese restaurant — and reputedly, an illicit gambling den.
 The bar reflects the owners’ love of movie sequels, and is adorned with movie posters dedicated to cinematic second outings.
 There’s a well stocked cocktail bar at one end, several communal tables and comfortable seating.
 Rusty points out the ceiling tiles with molded Chinese dragons that hark back to one of the bar’s previous incarnation.
 Try the Last Drop Pale Ale on tap, which is brewed at Bar Sequel’s sister venue Last Drop Pub & Brewery.

 After about 45 minutes we take our leave and head back up to the Hay Street Mall and down through whimsical London Court to the big end of town on St Georges Terrace.
 It’s currently the Winter Arts Season and there are several public art installations to stop and admire along the way.
 Our ultimate destination is Howard Street and a very cool basement bar known as Andaluz Bar & Tapas.
 The place is jumping when we arrive and the hubbub of conversation fills the air.
-The bar has a relaxed vibe and several intimate sections; some devoted primarily to diners enjoying the menu of taps and shared plates, some to casual drinks.
+The bar has a relaxed vibe and several intimate sections — some devoted primarily to diners enjoying the menu of shared plates, and some to casual drinks.
 I could quite easily settle in for the evening but there’s still one more venue to visit, and rather reluctantly we take our leave.